HenryXi/spring-boot/spring-boot-assert/etc/avoiding null check in java.md

 assert user.getAddress() != null : "address of user is null";
 System.out.println(user.getAddress().getCity());
 ```
-Looks very nice.
+It looks very nice.
 But you have to add `-ea` in java configuration to enable assert.
-This configuration is disable by default
+This configuration is disabled by default
 And if user or the address of user is null this piece of code will throw `AssertionError`.
 Even more unfortunate is
 `AssertionError` extend `Error`(can not be catch).
 ##### Using `org.springframework.util.Assert` to avoid null check(recommend)